derekthatcher/nibs_logo/README.md

-Aoteoroa National Boulder Series - Logo Route Setting Example.
+Aotearoa National Boulder Series - Logo Route Setting Example.

+Drag and rotate volumes in the new NIBS logo to set a boulder problem.